Health and Travel Alerts Learn More Left arrow

 You’ll find soft sand and pretty seashells as you wade in the warm, shallow water.
 There’s shade under the palm trees for relaxing, picnic tables, and tennis courts at one end of the beach.

-During your time at Rest Beach, pay a visit to the Key West Aids Memorial, a mirror-like granite stone embedded in the walkway at the entrance to Edward B. Knight Pier.
+During your time at Rest Beach, pay a visit to the Key West AIDS Memorial, a mirror-like granite stone embedded in the walkway at the entrance to Edward B. Knight Pier.

 The memorial pays tribute to the 1,240 people who were connected to the small community of Key West, a highly LGBTQ+-friendly place, and lost their lives to complications from the disease.
 It’s a moving monument, with places to sit and contemplate.
-Poems by Alfred, Lord Tennyson, Kahlil Gibran, and Rachel Hadas are engraved on further pieces of stone.
+Poems by Alfred, Lord Tennyson, Kahlil Gibran, and Rachel Hadas are engraved on pieces of stone.

 Behind the beach, you can stroll into the Sonny McCoy Indigenous Park, a shaded park where native trees grow.
 Bring your bocce balls for a game on one of the six courts here, and drop into the Wildlife Rescue Center, where injured birds and animals are cared for.